DevDokus/Redm-PluginBundle/README.md

 # Framework
 DokusCore is designed to work with both Vorp and <br>
 and the RedEMRP Framwork.
-I am not maintaining this repository anymore, as I am building my own framework.<br>
+I am not maintaining this <br>
+repository anymore, as I am building my own framework.<br>
 Though all scripts should still be working normal!